pitchmuc/aepp/docs/segmentation.md

 ### getSegments
 Return segment definitions in your experience platfom instance.\
 Arguments:
-* onlyRealTime : OPTIONAL : If you wish to retrieve only real time compatible segment. (default False)\
+* onlyRealTime : OPTIONAL : If you wish to retrieve only real time compatible segment. (default False)
+* retry : OPTIONAL : A parameter to try getting the audiences again if it returns an empty array.
+Define how many time to try.
+A buffer of 2 seconds is applied between each request.\
 Possible arguments:
 * limit : number of segment returned per page